 Acquired through the acquisition of Clifton Star, the Duparquet Project covers 1,033 hectares and is located in the Abitibi Region of Quebec which is one of the world's most prolific gold producing regions.
-The Company owns a 10% indirect interest in the Duparquet Gold Project which, on a 100% basis, hosts an NI 43-101 compliant Measured and Indicated Resource of 59.7 Mt grading 1.57 g/t Au, containing 3.0 million oz Au and Inferred Resources of 28.5 Mt grading 1.46 g/t Au, containing 1.3 million oz Au.
+The Company owns a 10% indirect interest in the Duparquet Gold Project which, on a 100% basis, hosts an NI 43-101 compliant Measured Resource of 165,100 t grading 1.45 g/t Au, containing 7,710 oz Au, an Indicated Resource of 55.4 Mt grading 1.62 g/t Au, containing 2.8 million oz Au and an Inferred Resource of 28.5 Mt grading 1.46 g/t Au, containing 1.3 million oz Au.
 Infrastructure includes site roads, access to electrical power 15km away, tailings storage facility and water management solutions and ancillary site buildings.
 The Duparquet Gold Project is currently comprised of three mineral properties: Beattie, Donchester and Dumico.
 The 2014 prefeasibility study includes pre-production capital costs of \$394 million, a pay-back period of 4.3 years and pre-tax NPV (5%) of \$222 million at USD \$1,300 per oz Au.

-The Company paid an estimated \$11 per Resource oz Au following the acquisition of Clifton Star, for consideration of approximately \$9.8 million for its 10% interest, excluding \$10.8 million acquired in cash as part of the transaction.
+The Company paid an estimated \$11 per resource oz Au following the acquisition of Clifton Star, for consideration of approximately \$4.4 million for its 10% interest, excluding \$10.8 million acquired in cash as part of the transaction.